Luehang/react-native-camera-roll-gallery/README.md

 <br/>
 <br/>

-> An easy and simple to use React Native component to render a custom layout for CameraRoll photos (next update will have videos) and displayed on a custom interactive image viewer for manipulation.
+An easy and simple to use React Native component to render a custom layout for CameraRoll photos (next update will have videos) and displayed on a custom interactive image viewer for manipulation.
 Includes animations and support for both iOS and Android.
 Free and made possible along with costly maintenance and updates by [Lue Hang](https://www.facebook.com/lue.hang) (the author).

-> Check out the [docs](https://luehangs.site/lue_hang/projects/react-native-camera-roll-gallery) for a complete documentation.
+Check out the [docs](https://luehangs.site/lue_hang/projects/react-native-camera-roll-gallery) for a complete documentation.

+- Large and optimized rendering for Camera Roll images.
+- Swipe up and down to close images with animations to original place.
+Support iOS.
+- Support for dynamic device rotation.
+- Easily and highly customizable.
+- Includes guestures and important event listeners for pan, pinch, single tap and double tap.
+- Includes zoom mode.
+- Easily customizable.
+- Intelligent scrolling detection to cushion rough swipe guestures.
+- Supports both iOS and Android.

 <br/>
 <br/>